WolfgangFranke/Solar-Powered_Hue-Module/README.md

 <br/>
 <img src="5_PutAllPiecesTogether/5_PutAllPiecesTogether_Photo06.jpg" width="500">
 <br/>
 The LTC3588 can act as a very efficient voltage converter for small loads.
 With the components used in this circuit, I tested a transmission efficiency of ≈90% for converting battery 8,4V to the 3,3 Volts at 20mA a Philips Hue module consumes.
+Using the LTC3588 for voltage conversation is ≈2,5 times more efficient than using a linear voltage regulator, that means your battery can power the Philips Hue module ≈2,5 times longer when encountering bad solar recharge conditions!
-But soldering the IC is a bit difficult, because the bottom of the IC needs to be connected to GND.
+But soldering the LTC3855 manually is a bit difficult, because the bottom of the IC needs to be connected to GND.
 I used a tiny breakout board and drilled a whole to connect GND.
 <br/>
 <img src="5_PutAllPiecesTogether/5_PutAllPiecesTogether_Photo07.jpg" width="500">
 <br/>